QTH1225/QTH1225.github.io/index.md

 ## Research Interests

-**I am actively seeking a PhD position for 2028 Fall admission.
-If you have any information, please contact me!**
+**<font color="#990000">I am looking forward to learning from scholars in different fields around the world.
+If you are interested in my research, please contact me!</font>**

 - [Green Materials and Building Industrialization Theory and Research](https://cace.cumt.edu.cn/info/1479/31679.htm)
 - Concrete Structure Reinforcement and Repair